cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema.md

 An entity type or an extension type is specified by its name.
 The entity type name is an identifier or identifiers separated by `::`.
 For example, both `User` and `ExampleCo::User` are valid entity type names.

 An extension type name is an identifier.
-Currently, `ipaddr` and `decimal` are the only available extension type names.
+See the list [here](../_policies/syntax-datatypes.md#extension-datatype-extension) for all the available extension type names.
 Since the release of version 3.1 of the Cedar language, the namespace `__cedar` is a reserved namespace.
 You can specify fully-qualified type names for primitive and extension types under the `__cedar` namespace.
 For example, `__cedar::ipaddr` uniquely identifies the `ipaddr` extension type.

 Format composite data type declarations as follows.